ClassiCube/MCGalaxy-API-Documentation/Network/IGameSession.md

 ### Summary

-The `IGameSession` class abstracts a network session with a game (usually Minecraft Classic compatible) client
+The `IGameSession` class that abstracts a network session with a game (usually Minecraft Classic compatible) client

 General guidelines:
-- When possible, higher level methods in the [Player] class should be used instead
+- When possible, higher level methods in the [Player](/Player/Player.md) class should be used instead

 ## API